 Despite molecular advancements, there is still a considerable need for glioblastoma biomarkers[231], especially since the relatively ineffective treatment leaves the patients with a very dismal chance of survival[232].
 One of the glioblastoma traits involved in the absence of effective treatment is tumor heterogeneity which can be explained by clonal evolution and the presence of stem cells[8].

-Literature data states that many independent studies on various tumor types have reported common genes as potential therapeutic or diagnostic biomarkers[233].
-Al-Fatlawi et al[234] contemplated that biomarker signatures for different cancer types should be similar, owing to the fundamental mechanisms shared between tumors, e.g., survival, tumor growth, or invasion.
-Thus, we presume that our description of stemness-related genes, especially those still unconfirmed in GBM, brings significant value to the current knowledge and can enable novel therapeutic or diagnostic directions.
+Many independent studies on various tumor types have reported common genes as potential therapeutic or diagnostic biomarkers[233].
+Al-Fatlawi et al[234] contemplated that biomarker signatures for different cancer types should be similar, due to the fundamental mechanisms shared between tumors, e.g., survival, tumor growth, or invasion.
+Thus, we presume that our description of stemness-related genes, especially those still unconfirmed in GBM, adds significant value to the current knowledge and provide insights into novel therapeutic or diagnostic directions.

 For clarity, a graphical presentation was prepared to emphasize the role of described genes specifically in stem cells, setting aside the rest of the information provided for each gene (Figure 2).
 At first glance, the most frequently regulated processes are proliferation and chemoresistance, followed by differentiation, tumor growth, invasion, and apoptosis.
 Except for BMP4 (increase in asymmetric cell division and apoptosis), NF2 (reduced self-renewal, tumor growth, stemness maintenance), RXRG (decrease in invasion and proliferation), and DUSP7 (insufficient data for a definite conclusion), the remaining genes exhibit pro-cancerous properties.
 This corresponds to what was described in subsections, separately for each gene.
 Interestingly, two genes that promote invasiveness of stem cells (SPOCK1, MMP13) are known to affect the cytoskeleton[33,212] and, in terms of MMP13, also the metabolism[90].
 Two genes that were also found to regulate both the cytoskeleton and metabolism were MTHFD2 and RRM2.
 On the one hand, they control the organization of vimentin and actin; these proteins are known for influencing glioblastoma migratory potential[235,236].
 On the other hand, the contribution of MTHFD2 and RRM2 to metabolism is related to folate and glutathione cycles that are implicated in the resistance of GBM to therapy[237,238].